 Using Mouthwash Before Brushing

-The use of mouthwash before brushing makes brushing easier since it breaks up any plaque that might be left behind after eating.
+The use of mouthwash before brushing makes brushing easier since it breaks up and fight plaque that might be left behind after eating.
 It also reduces the amount of time you spend brushing your teeth.
 If you have sensitive gums, you may find that mouthwash causes an unpleasant burning sensation.
 In this case, you should try rinsing your mouth with warm saltwater instead, which is less abrasive than regular tap water.

 Using Mouthwash After Brushing